Ninnaji Temple in Kyoto

 Top:

 Kon-do (Main Hall) - The former throne hall (Shishin-den) of the Imperial Palace in Kyoto was built in 1613 and later moved to this location.
-Kon-do enshrines an golden image of Amitabha Buddha which is considered a National Treasure in Japan.
+Kon-do enshrines a golden image of Amitabha Buddha which is considered a National Treasure in Japan.

 Five-Storied Pagoda - The height of this beautiful pagoda is 36,18m.
 This important cultural property was built during the Edo Period in 1637.
 What makes the structure of the pagoda so special is that the width of each story is almost the same.
-To make the pagoda resistant for earthquakes one main pillar (shinbashira) was used throughout the whole structure.
+To make the pagoda resistant to earthquakes one main pillar (shinbashira) was used throughout the whole structure.
 The walls and pillars are decorated with paintings of Buddhist images.

 Syoro Bell Tower - The huge belfry (Shoro) is an architectural masterpiece of the Edo Period.
 It has been designated as an Important Cultural Property.

 Goten (Omuro Palace) Complex - It was the main living quarters of Monzeki (imperial chief priest).
-The complex consists of the Shinden (main residence), Shiro-shoin, Kuro-shoin and Reimeiden.
+The complex consists of the Shinden (main residence), Shiro-shoin, Kuro-shoin, and Reimeiden.
 These buildings are connected by roofed corridors and gardens (Dantei - South Garden, Hokutei - North Garden).
 Do not miss the beautiful Fusuma-e paintings at the sliding doors of Kuro-shoin by Insho Domoto (1891 - 1975).
-In 1887 the Goten Complex was completely destroyed by fire and rebuilt about 20 years later.
+In 1887 the Goten Complex was destroyed by fire and rebuilt about 20 years later.

 200 Omuro-sakura Trees - This place was designated as a National Scenic Beauty Spot in 1924.
-I really enjoyed my time there during the cherry blossom season.
+I enjoyed my time there during the cherry blossom season.

-Reihokan (Treasure House) - The Treasure House is only open during the year from the 1st of April to 4th of May and from the 1st of October to 23rd of November.
+Reihokan (Treasure House) - The Treasure House is only open during the year from the 1st of April to the 4th of May and from the 1st of October to the 23rd of November.
 You have to pay a 500 yen admission fee.
-It contains Buddha statues like the Amida-Nyorai Buddha statue, old documents, furniture, paintings, textiles and calligraphy scrolls by famous Japanese Buddhist monk Kobo Daishi (774 - 835).
+It contains Buddha statues like the Amida-Nyorai Buddha statue, old documents, furniture, paintings, textiles, and calligraphy scrolls by famous Japanese Buddhist monk Kobo Daishi (774 - 835).

 Festival & Events in Kyoto (dates can change without notice)